One Article to Solve All Ugly Number Problems on LeetCode

 313. Super Ugly Number | 🟠 |

-Recently, a reader in our group messaged me privately, saying that during a Microsoft interview, they encountered a series of math-related algorithm problems and were completely taken aback.
-Upon reviewing the problems, I found that they were actually modified versions of the "Ugly Number" problems on LeetCode.
+Recently, someone in our reader group sent me a message.
+They said they went to an interview at Microsoft and faced a series of math-related algorithm problems.
+They were confused.
+When I looked at those problems, I found they are actually modified versions of the "Ugly Number" problems from LeetCode.

-Today, I will use this article to cover all issues related to ugly numbers, see how these problems can change, and how they should be solved.
+Today, I will use one article to cover all the ugly number problems.
+Let's see how these problems can change and how to solve them.

 Ugly Number I

-First is LeetCode problem 263 "Ugly Number", where the problem gives you an input number n
+First is LeetCode problem 263 "Ugly Number".
+The problem gives you a number n

 is an "ugly number".
-An "ugly number" is defined as a positive integer that only contains the prime factors 2
+An ugly number is a positive integer whose prime factors only include 2

 , 3